RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 #### Compile / Catalog with configuration file
 The configuration file can help a user to compile and catalog multiple files.
-Select “Configure Default Build Task…” from the Terminal menu, and then select “BASIC: Online Editing build” to create a build task.
+Select “Configure Default Build Task…” from the Terminal menu, and then select “BASIC: Build” to create a build task.

 ![](../img/online_editing_compile_2.png)